 Look at the S&P 500 in May of last year...

-It grew 0.01% The closet to zero in a single month since June of 2006.
-Host: 1 / 100th of a precent is about as sideways as it gets.
-Nate: Yet still my One-Ticker pay day strategy could have worked wonders for investors.
+It grew 0.01%...
+The closest it’s been to zero in a single month since June 2006.
+Host: One-hundredth of a percentage point is about as sideways as it gets.
+Nate: Yet my One-Ticker Payouts strategy still could have worked wonders for investors.

 The one ticker to follow that month was SNAP.